Dog Massage and Rehabilitation for injuries, arthritis and much more…

 How we can help

-We are committed to the health of all dogs.
-Whether your dog has a muscle or joint issue, requires post-surgery rehabilitation, or you are after preventative treatment and improved performance, we are here for you and your dog.
+We are committed to the health of your dog.
+Whether your dog has a muscle or joint issue, requires post-surgery rehabilitation, or you are after preventative and/or relaxation treatments, we are here for you and your dog.
+Dog massage, myotherapy and rehabilitation will give your pooch a new lease on life.

 We tailor our therapy sessions to your dog’s immediate and long-term needs.
 We take into account all different activity levels, ages, conditions, and injuries and adjust our treatment to achieve optimum rehabilitation and well-being.